-(Issued under the Environmental Protection Act, Cap.
-20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000)
+Issued under the Environmental Protection Act, Cap.20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000.

-- to drain fuel/lubricants including used oils of any quantity from equipment onto the ground, drains or water ways. - 11.6 Label and store in a containment bund which must have an impervious surface all waste oil, used batteries, oily rags, filters and oil containers before being reused or sold to an authorised dealer. - 11.7 Waste oils should be stored on-site until it is ready for reuse.
+- There shall be no release of any pollutants (i.e., fuel, waste oil, etc) to ground water or soil from permitted installation.
+Accidental release of pollutants to soil and ground water should be recorded and be reported within twenty-four (24) hours to the Agency for further investigation. - In the event that fuel is stored onsite, ensure that the fuel containment bund has a 110% percent containment capacity of the largest storage tank/container, which must have an impervious surface for the handling of all oils, lubricants and fuels. - 11.4 Take the necessary precautionary measures such as the use of leak proof and tightly closed lid containers during the transport of fuel from the site.
+Appropriate measures should also be taken and during the handling and use of all Hazardous Waste on site. - Store all used oil in tightly covered drums or barrels to avoid spillage.
+Drums should be stored on an impervious base or in a bunded area.
+It is an offence to drain fuel/lubricants including used oils of any quantity from equipment onto the ground, drains or water ways. - 11.6 Label and store in a containment bund which must have an impervious surface all waste oil, used batteries, oily rags, filters and oil containers before being reused or sold to an authorised dealer. - 11.7 Waste oils should be stored on-site until it is ready for reuse.
 Disposal of waste oils shall be done in a manner approved by the EPA. - 11.8 Not undertake any fueling activity inside of the pit.
 All fueling must be done away from mining pit and on a concrete/ impervious surface.